luna-phy/TTCCQuickStart/README.md

 `python main.py --account 0 --toon 3 --district tesla`

-The above command will log in using the first account specified in `accounts.json`, will use the Toon in the bottom-left slot, and will always use Tesla Tundra as the target district.
+The above command will log in using the first account specified in `config.json`, will use the Toon in the bottom-left slot, and will always use Tesla Tundra as the target district.

 `python main.py --account 2`

-The above command will log in using the third account specified in `accounts.json`, and will take the user to the main menu.
+The above command will log in using the third account specified in `config.json`, and will take the user to the main menu.

 ### Notes
  This program assumes the default directory installation for Corporate Clash, in the AppData/Local folder, and is only tested as such, meaning that only Windows has been tested.

- **WARNING!** This program does not provide any form of security, nor cryptography.
-This program leaves your usernames and passwords in plain-text within the `accounts.json` file.
+ **WARNING!** This program does not provide any form of security, nor cryptography, besides that given through tokenization offered by the Corporate Clash Team.
+That being said, by using this software, you agree to not hold liable myself, the Corporate Clash Team, or any other party for damages caused to you by misuse of this software, either by you, or an unauthorized user on your devices.
+This program leaves your usernames and tokens in plain-text within the `config.json` file.
 Please do not use this program if you intend on sharing your computer, or user, with someone else and you are concerned about account security.